GustavFluur/Hobby_Share/README.md

 3. add an import os statement for the env.py file.

-4. added Heroku to the ALLOWED_HOSTS in settings.py
+4. added Heruko to the ALLOWED_HOSTS in settings.py

 # Procfile